notion-enhancer/notion-enhancer/README.md

 **tags:** #extension

-**description:** calendar views named "weekly" will show only the 7 days of this week.
+**description:** calendar views with the word "weekly" included in the name will show only the 7 days of this week.

 **author:** [adihd](https://github.com/adihd/)